The Apprentice (2024 film): Plot

-Against Cohn's advice, Trump proceeds with some real estate developments, such as the Trump Taj Mahal in Atlantic City, causing losses.
 Fred is ashamed of his eldest son, Fred Jr., for becoming an airline pilot with TWA, considering it akin to being "a bus driver with wings".
 Fred Jr. spirals into alcoholism, derailing his career, while the Trump family distances themselves from his self-destruction, and he eventually dies, devastating the family.
 His mother, Mary Anne, is agonized by this, and by Donald's attempts to manipulate his father's dementia to gain control of his siblings' inheritance to pay off mounting debts.

 Trump meets Czech model Ivana Zelníčková, gets her admitted to his club after she is turned away, pays for her expenses, then pursues her to Aspen, Colorado, to ask her on a date.
 They eventually wed.
 She becomes an influential figure in the success of The Trump Organization.
 However, Trump grows resentful of Ivana overshadowing his fame and tells her he is no longer attracted to her (though not mentioning his various affairs).
 She complains of her breast enlargement he requested and calls him fat and bald, so he rapes her.
 Now addicted to amphetamines to help control his weight, Donald is discouraged from using them by his doctor, with whom he discusses his obesity and baldness.
 Trump has contentious relations with the new mayor, Ed Koch.

 While facing disbarment, Cohn develops AIDS but publicly denies it.
 His lover Russell also develops AIDS, and Cohn asks Trump to put Russell up at the Hyatt.
 Trump eventually evicts Russell, claiming that guests complained, and refuses to approach Cohn, who berates Trump on the street, calling him an ungrateful fraud.
 After Russell dies, Trump takes Cohn to Mar-a-Lago in Florida and celebrates his birthday.
-He gives Cohn Trump-branded diamond cufflinks, but Ivana informs Cohn during dinner that the diamonds are zirconium knockoffs.
+He gives Cohn Trump-branded diamond cufflinks, but Ivana informs Cohn during dinner that the diamonds are zirconia knockoffs.
 When the cake arrives, Cohn weeps and excuses himself from the table.

 Cohn dies in 1986.
 Trump undergoes liposuction and scalp-reduction surgeries.
-He meets with Tony Schwartz, the ghostwriter of his autobiography, The Art of the Deal, and misquotes Cohn's three rules as his own.
+He meets with Tony Schwartz, the ghostwriter of his autobiography, The Art of the Deal, and appropriates Cohn's three rules as his own.
 Trump muses about becoming President of the United States, talks about the genetic superiority of winners, and expatiates his greatness while looking out toward an American flag waving against the backdrop of the New York skyline.